netz98/n98-magerun/readme.rst

    $ n98-magerun.phar admin:user:toggle-active [email|username]

-Toggles the active status of an adminhtml user.
+Toggles the active status of an backend user.
 ID can be e-mail or username.
 The command will attempt to find the user by username first and if it cannot be found it will attempt to find the user by e-mail.
 If ID is omitted you will be prompted for it.